Eddie Keher: 1965–1970

-Wexford put an end to Kilkenny's hopes of retaining the title in 1968, however, the Noresiders bounced back the following year with Keher, who was now captain of the side, collecting a fifth Leinster medal following a 3–9 to 0–16 defeat of Offaly.
-7 September 1969 saw Kilkenny face Cork in the All-Ireland decider.
-The Leesiders got into their stride following an early goal by Charlie McCarthy and led by six points coming up to halftime when Kilkenny raised a green flag themselves.
-Kilkenny upped their performance after the interval and ran out winners on a 2–15 to 2–9 scoreline.
-The victory gave Keher a third All-Ireland medal, while he also had the honour of collecting the Liam MacCarthy Cup as captain.
+While Wexford ended Kilkenny's hopes of retaining the provincial title in 1968, the latter won it back the following year with Keher, the team captain, lifting a fifth Leinster medal following a 3–9 to 0–16 defeat of Offaly in the final.
+On 7 September 1969, Kilkenny defeated Cork in the final by 2–15 to 2–9 to give Keher a third All-Ireland medal.
+The victory gave Keher a third All-Ireland medal.